 In cases such as these, the trustee is not without recourse when a debtor is less than forthright in a bankruptcy petition.
 In this case, in response, the trustee of the debtor’s estate moved that the bankruptcy be dismissed, and it was.
 The court in any bankruptcy case has broad powers to manage a case, and unless all of the rules are followed, will dismiss a petition, or worse.
 Look for the best bankruptcy lawyer San Diego California for your cases.

 Dismissal is just one of the reasons that bankruptcy rules should be followed closely.
 For example, in some cases, not only will the bankruptcy be dismissed, but the debtor will be barred from filing for a future bankruptcy which will strap him or her with the debt.
 This is a bad result for everyone involved.
 Keep on reading to know what is involved when bankruptcy requires full disclosure.
 Do some research online and select the best San Diego California bankruptcy attorney.

 Your California Bankruptcy Legal Team

-At the Bankruptcy Law Center, our team of legal professionals can guide you through the many legal requirements of a bankruptcy.
-When choosing your legal professional to help you with a bankruptcy, choose a law firm with the right experience.
+At BLC Law Center, our team of legal professionals can guide you through the many legal requirements of a bankruptcy.
+When choosing your legal professional to help you with bankruptcy, choose a law firm with the right experience.
 Contact us today and let us put our experience to work for you.